You Have No Rights When You Enter the United States

 Many talk about giving up technology and living off the grid.
 For most of us, moving to a farm in Chile and hiding from our government is just not realistic.
 What we can do is maximize privacy while maintaining our connections with our family and friends.

-I hope you’ve found this post on your lack of rights at the US border informative.
+I hope you’ve found this post: You Have No Rights When You Enter the United States informative.
 I know I’ve left out a number of great privacy tips, such as avoiding Skype and always connecting through a VPN, so feel free to add your comments below.